0xPARC/0xparc-intro-book/easy/src/fhe3.typ

 ciphertexts:
 $ C_1 C_2 upright(bold(v)) approx C_1 (mu_2 upright(bold(v))) = mu_2 C_1 upright(bold(v)) approx mu_2 mu_1 upright(bold(v)) = mu_1 mu_2 upright(bold(v)) . $

-(At this point you might be concerned about this symbol $approx$ and what happens to the size of the error.
-That’s an important issue, and we’ll come back to it.)
+At this point you might be concerned about this symbol $approx$ and what happens to the size of the error.
+That’s an important issue, and we'll resolve it with the help of a special operation called "Flatten."

 Anyway, once you have AND and NOT, you can build arbitrary logic gates – and this is what we mean when we say you can perform arbitrary